How to start a business

 Sole trader, limited company, society or partnership?

-You can find out more on the government website about setting up as a sole trader, partnership or limited company and the various benefits and drawbacks of each.
 The Co-operative Bank PLC does not provide accounting, legal or business advisory services and we'd recommend you seek independent professional advice on which set up is most appropriate for your business.

-Co-operatives can operate under most legal structures (apart from sole trader).
-A co-op is a business or organisation that's owned and controlled by its members, to meet their shared needs.
 The members can be its customers, employees, residents or suppliers, who have a say in how the co-op is run.
 Members choose what to do with profits, whether distributing among members, reinvesting in the business or giving back to the community.
-Every co-op across the world shares the same co-operative principles and values.
-If you are looking to start a co-operative, you can find out about the different legal structures co-operatives can take at https://www.uk.coop/start-new-co-op/start

 It is always smart to speak to an accountant early.
 Accountants are experts who can provide advice and support in the early stages of a business being established.
-They can help you to decide what the legal structure of your business should be, assist with creating your annual accounts and meet your tax obligations.
-Accountants can also advise on what you need to tell HM Revenue & Customs (HMRC) and whether you need to be VAT Registered.

-Open a business account
+Open a business bank account

-• The Business Current account offers no monthly service charge with no limitations and free digital banking (charges apply for cheque and cash transactions)
+• The Business Current Account offers no monthly service charge with no limitations and free digital banking (charges apply for cheque and cash transactions)

 • The Cash Tariff account offers one of the lowest cash depositing fees on the market

-• The FSB Business Banking account offers free everyday banking for members of the Federation of Small Businesses (subject to monthly limits)
+• The FSB Business Banking Account offers free everyday banking for members of the Federation of Small Businesses (subject to monthly limits)

 • The Standard Tariff has no transaction limits and charges remain consistent regardless of balance

-Marketing is key, most especially for a new business, as it can help you to reach your target customers.
-Social media is a really useful and cost effective way to reach your target customers, make sure you research which channels will work best for you.
+Marketing is key, most especially for a new business as it can help you reach your target customers.

-HM Revenue & Customs (HMRC) – You may need to discuss the requirements to pay tariffs if you are planning to import/export goods.
+You may need to discuss the requirements to pay tariffs if you are planning to import or export goods.

 You might be surprised what types of insurance could benefit you and your business.